LucasDelfino92/morrowindsharp/mw#.md

 - Name it accordingly to its category and click **OK**.

 One more quirk about Mod Organizer 2 is the **Overwrite** folder and how it ties together with the tools we installed in the **Setup** section.
 The **Overwrite** folder is the destiny folder for the output of many of these tools.
 For instance, Distant Land generation will place its contents here, inside the **distantland** folder.
 Files in the **Overwrite** folder will overwrite all your installed assets and plugins, should they have the same names.

-### INSTALLING THE MODULES

-Each module can be installed independently from each other (sans patches that cover mods from multiple sections, you'll easily tell which ones these are).
-However, for the sake of simplicity these are the steps you should follow when installing any of these modules.

-- Install a given module.
-- Clean whatever dirty plugins it may have, as per the [Finishing touches](https://github.com/Sigourn/morrowind-improved/blob/master/mw++.md#finishing-touches) section.

-Just because the guide has an order it doesn't mean you can't install modules or mods out of order: Mod Organizer 2 lets us rearrange mod and plugin order after installing them.
-But rest assured, following the guide in order will be your best bet at preserving your sanity.

 ## CORE MODULE